csecareanu/linux/bash_scripting/cut_sort_uniq_wc.md

 ## Syntax

-### Print the lines, words and the number of characters in the file
+### Print the number of lines, words and characters in the file
 `wc <file name>`

 ```